Skip to content

 Reading Room

 The second floor houses the heart of the building – a double-height reading room, study rooms, collaborative spaces, and stacks of books.
+Filled with natural light and materials, this space fosters focus, reflection, and a deep connection to the pursuit of justice and study of Bhutanese public life.

 Holst invites curious minds to ask questions about architecture.